restic/restic/doc/Design.md

 `/tmp/testdata`.
 The most important field is `tree`.

 All content within a restic repository is referenced according to its SHA-256 hash.
-Before saving, each file is split into variable sized chunks of data.
-The SHA-256 hashes of all chunks are saved in an ordered list which then represents the content of the file.
+Before saving, each file is split into variable sized Blobs of data.
+The SHA-256 hashes of all Blobs are saved in an ordered list which then represents the content of the file.

 In order to relate these plain text hashes to the actual encrypted storage hashes (which vary due to random IVs), an index is used.
-If the index is not available, the header of all data blobs can be read.
+If the index is not available, the header of all data Blobs can be read.

 Trees and Data
 --------------